-In a speech he said automation will “improve our lives” and said, “I do understand the concern, but my own view is that it will merely increase employment.”
-This came as the company also announced plans to invest more money in research and development of automation technology increasing the amount the company spend on this area to £8m a week.
+In a speech, he said automation will “improve our lives” and said, “I do understand the concern, but my own view is that it will merely increase employment.”
+This came as the company also announced plans to invest more money in research and development in automation technology and artificial intelligence increasing the amount the company spend on this area to £8m a week.

 Much of Dyson’s profit increase in the last year is due to a boom in the industry in Asia.
-Japan, China, Taiwan and South Korea made for almost three quarters of the company’s sales in 2017, and the continent has lead the way when it comes to the production of electric vehicles.
-China’s government has invested millions of pounds in developing new-energy vehicles with its country’s citizens buying more electric cars than any other nation on the planet.
+Japan, China, Taiwan and South Korea made for almost three-quarters of the company’s sales in 2017, and the continent has led the way when it comes to the production of electric vehicles.
+China’s government has invested millions of pounds in developing new-energy vehicles with the country’s citizens buying more electric cars than any other nation on the planet.

-As well as its push with electric cars, Dyson also remain determined to increase the amount of female works throughout the firm.
+As well as its push with electric cars, Dyson also remains determined to increase the number of female workers throughout the firm.
 They are already making big strides to achieve this with their privately funded university in Wiltshire having more than a quarter of female students but Sir James discussed how the company want more women at a senior level.